 Pleasure Rides (PRs)

 Sometimes called group, training or social rides.
 These rides can be organised by an EGB Group or they can be part of a national ride advertised in the Handbook.

 Group Rides are open to full members of EGB, associate members and non members.
 Full and associate members may enter at members’ rates.
 These rides are not vetted, but horses must be at least 4yo.They can be any distance up to a maximum of 40 km.
-They should be completed at 8 km/hour minimum speed and 12 km/hour maximum speed.
-However a Group may specify a class for Open or Advanced horses only with a speed range of 8 - 15kph.
+They should be completed at a 12 km/hour maximum speed.
+However a Group may specify a class for Open and Advanced horses only with a maximum speed of 15kph.

 There are two types of endurance rides and all horses in these rides are vetted.

 1. Graded Endurance Rides (GERs) where horses who successfully complete the ride will be awarded a grade based on pulse and speed.
 Subject to certain restrictions these classes are open to members and non members.
 Graded Endurance rides are open to members of EGB and SERC who have a registered horse; they may be entered at membership rates.
 Certain classes are also open to British Riding Club Team members and Pony Club members.
 They may enter at members’ rates, for full details please check out the BRC Team event website page and the Pony Club website.
 Apart from these schemes, Non members and Associate members may only enter GERs if they ride a horse registered with EGB or they are registered under the TBYB scheme - for full details on the type and number of classes please see the TryBeforeYouBuy page.